-King County’s Priority Hire Program is a workforce and economic development strategy that provides livable-wage employment opportunities in the construction industry on King County public works construction projects of $25 million or more.
-The program prioritizes individuals who reside in economically distressed areas of King County, and in areas of Pierce and Snohomish counties where the county has rate payers.
+King County’s Priority Hire Program is a workforce and economic development strategy that provides training and family wage employment opportunities in the construction industry on King County public works construction projects of $15 million or more.
+The Priority Hire program provides access for persons interested in pursuing career opportunities in the construction industry who reside in economically distressed areas of King County, and in areas of Pierce and Snohomish counties where the county has rate payers.

-The Priority Hire Program is an important component of King County's Equity and Social Justice Strategic Plan and grows the skilled workforce that will be necessary for our region to continue to prosper.
+The Priority Hire Program is an important component of King County's Equity and Social Justice Strategic Plan and supports a more diverse and trained workforce that is necessary for our region to continue to prosper.

 - Training and job opportunities in the construction industry for local residents needing family-wage jobs

 - Assist in addressing a widening gap between the demand for construction labor and the supply of skilled trade workers in our regional labor market

 - 217 Priority Hire Workers